 In order to maintain the environmental quality within the stipulated standards, regular monitoring of various environmental components is necessary which will be complied as per conditions.
-For this the lessee M/s Mahalaxmi Enterprises, (Prop:- Digvijay Singh) has taken decision to formulate an Environment Policy of the mine and constitute an Environmental Management Cell and committed to operate the proposed mine with the objectives mentioned in approved Environmental Law/Policy will be as per quality management system.
+For this the lessee Shivam Coke Pvt.
+Ltd. (Rakesh Kumar) has taken decision to formulate an Environment Policy of the mine and constitute an Environmental Management Cell and committed to operate the proposed mine with the objectives mentioned in approved Environment Policy.
+The system of reporting of Non-conformances /violation of any Environmental Law/Policy will be as per quality management system.
 The internal audit will be conducted on periodic basis and any Non-conformances/violation to Environmental Law/Policy will be closed and discussed during Management Review Meetings of board of directors/partners.